haochehsu/revealJS-Tutorial/README.md

 # Reveal.js Tutorial

 This is a tutorial on utilizing the [reveal.js framework](https://revealjs.com/) with [markdown](https://www.markdownguide.org/) by using the [reveal-md](https://github.com/webpro/reveal-md) tool.
 Comparing to [Beamer](https://www.overleaf.com/learn/latex/Beamer) which creates PDF slides with TeX, reveal.js creates web-based slides (convertible to PDF) with Javascript + HTML + CSS.
 A comparison between the two is [here](https://www.maths.dur.ac.uk/users/s.m.fearn/blog/2020/revealjs/).
-So the workflow can be summarized as: edit markdown slides → convert to HTML slides.
+The workflow can be summarized as: edit markdown slides → convert to HTML slides.

 🚀 Template is [here](https://www.haochehsu.com/slides/template/index.html).
 The template markdown file is [here](https://github.com/howardhsumail/revealJS-Tutorial/blob/main/Template/template.md?plain=1).